-From the architect.
+Text description provided by the architects.
 42 architects have recently completed phase 1 of their design for a new activity park in Falun, Sweden.

 KEY FEATURES OF THE PARK: